Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 iifeCounterModule.reset();
 ```

-It wraps the module code inside a IIFE. it returns a object, which is the placeholder of exported APIs.
+It wraps the module code inside an IIFE. it returns an object, which is the placeholder of exported APIs.
 Only 1 global variable is introduced, which is the modal name.
 Later the module name can be used to call the exported module APIs.
 This is called the module pattern of JavaScript.

 ### Import mixins

 When defining a module, some dependencies may be required.
-With IIFE module pattern, each other modules is a global variable.
+With IIFE module pattern, each other module is a global variable.
 They can be directly accessed inside the anonymous function, or be passed through the anonymous function’s arguments:

 ```js
 // Define IIFE module with dependencies.